hathai25/simple-markdown-editor/README.md

 ## Key Features

 - **Real-time Editing & Preview:** Write Markdown on one side and see the rendered HTML update live on the other.
-- **Multiple Draft Management:**
-    - Create and manage an unlimited number of drafts.
-    - Easily switch between drafts with a single click.
-    - Active draft highlighted for clarity.
-    - Delete drafts with a confirmation modal to prevent accidental loss.
-    - (Draft renaming functionality is implemented but temporarily hidden due to a minor UI bug).
-    - Displays a running count of total drafts.
+- **Multiple Draft Management:** Create, switch, delete, and manage multiple drafts with ease.
+Includes active draft highlighting and a confirmation step for deletions.
-- **Collapsible Draft Sidebar:**
+- **Collapsible Draft Sidebar:** Maximize writing space with a collapsible sidebar for draft navigation.
-    - Efficiently manage drafts in a sidebar that can be collapsed to maximize writing space.
-    - Smooth animations for UI elements during collapse/expand transitions.
-    - Numbered draft list for easy identification, even when collapsed.
-- **Resizable Editor/Preview Panes:**
-    - Adjust the width of the editor and preview panes using a draggable resize handle.
+- **Resizable Editor/Preview Panes:** Adjust pane widths with a draggable resize handle.
-- **Comprehensive Export Options:**
+- **Comprehensive Export Options:** Export as .md, .html, or copy as rich text.
-    - **Download as .md:** Export your raw Markdown content.
-    - **Download as .html:** Export the rendered HTML output.
-    - **Copy Rich Text:** Copy the content to your clipboard as rich text for pasting into other applications.
-- **Share via Link:**
-    - Generate a shareable link for a draft (current implementation uses an in-memory store for shared content).
+- **Share via Link:** Generate a shareable link for drafts (uses an in-memory store).
-    - Visual feedback (Copied/Failed) for the link generation process.
 - **Modern & Intuitive UI:**
-    - Clean and focused user interface.
+    - Clean and focused user interface built with `shadcn/ui`.
-    - Consistent styling for interactive elements using a custom `Button` component with multiple variants.
+    - Light and Dark Mode support with an easy-to-use theme toggle.
-    - Enhanced text selection visibility across the application.
+    - Enhanced text selection visibility.
-    - User-friendly empty state when no draft is active.
+    - User-friendly empty state.

+## UI Refinements

+The editor's UI has been recently updated using [shadcn/ui](https://ui.shadcn.com/) for a modern, consistent look and feel.
+It now includes a dark mode, implemented with [next-themes](https://github.com/pacocoursey/next-themes) and a theme toggle in the header.
+Theming is managed via CSS variables, ensuring visual consistency across themes and components.
+Numerous styling adjustments have been made for improved readability and aesthetics.

 ## Tech Stack